MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09a-Implement_Web_Apps.md

 ## Lab scenario

-You need to evaluate the use of Azure Web apps for hosting Contoso's web sites, hosted currently in the company's on-premises data centers.
-The web sites are running on Windows servers using PHP runtime stack.
-You also need to determine how you can implement DevOps practices by leveraging Azure web apps deployment slots.
+You need to evaluate the use of Azure Web apps for hosting Contoso's websites, hosted currently in the company's on-premises data centers.
+The websites are running on Windows servers using PHP runtime stack.
+You also need to determine how you can implement DevOps practices by leveraging Azure web app deployment slots.

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%2013)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.